 Do not use a step stool or chair to reach higher objects.
 A fall could have very serious consequences.

-In the first few weeks due to the restrictions and until your strength in the operated leg is fully restored, it would be best to use a long-handled pliers to reach an object out of your reach.
+In the first few weeks and until your strength and flexion in the operated leg is fully restored, it is best to use a long-handled pliers to reach an object out of your reach.